apache/cordova-lib/cordova-serve/README.md

   path to local file system path.
 * **port**: The port for the server.
 Note that if this port is already in use, it will be incremented until a free port is found.
-* **urlPathProcessor**: An optional method to handle special case URLs - `cordova-serve` will by default treat the URL as relative to the platform's `www_dir`, but will first call this method, if provided, to support custom handling.
+* **urlPathHandler**: An optional method to provide custom handling for processing URLs and serving up the resulting data.
+  Can serve up the data itself using `response.write()`, or determine a custom local file path and call `serveFile()` to serve it up, or do no processing and call `serveFile` with no params to treat `urlPath` as relative to the root.
 * **streamHandler**: An optional custom stream handler - `cordova-serve` will by default stream files using `sendStream()`, described above, which just streams files, but will first call this method, if provided, to support custom streaming.
 This method is described in more detail below.